wopjs/disposable/README.md

 ### Small Footprint

-- Designed and implemented with efficiency and ergonomics in mind, not only the (minified) bundle size is less than 1kb, using this library also enables patterns that require way less code to manage side effect disposers.
+- Designed and implemented with efficiency and ergonomics in mind, not only the (minified) bundle size is less than 1kb, using this library also enables patterns that require way less code to manage side effect disposers and module life-cycles.

 ## Concepts